djbrieck/brieckspro/content/posts/free-local-websites/index.md

 # how to build a basic just the facts website.

-1. Use HTML boiler plate or fork one of my examples to get started no need to over complicate things some information is better than none.
+1. Use HTML boilerplate or fork one of my examples to get started no need to overcomplicate things some information is better than none.

 2. Added  basics information to the index.html file with the following text template outline.